Super Mario World: Development

+The director, producer, and composer pictured in 2024, 2015, and 2019, respectively: Takashi Tezuka, Shigeru Miyamoto, and Koji Kondo.

-The game was directed by Takashi Tezuka, while Shigeru Miyamoto, the creator of both Super Mario and The Legend of Zelda, served as producer.
+Super Mario World was directed by Takashi Tezuka, while Shigeru Miyamoto, the creator of both Super Mario and The Legend of Zelda, served as producer.
 Shigefumi Hino took the role of graphics designer.
-Nintendo Entertainment Analysis & Development handled development with a team of fifteen people, including three main programmers and a character designer, most of whom had worked on past Super Mario titles.
+Nintendo Entertainment Analysis & Development handled development with a team of fifteen people, including three main programmers and a character designer, most of whom had worked on past Super Mario games.
 In a retrospective interview, the core team said Miyamoto wielded the most authority during development.

-In an interview with TOUCH Magazine, then-Nintendo president Hiroshi Yamauchi pointed out that sales of the Famicom were slowing dropping ever since it hit its peak about two years earlier, and that if they continued supporting it, players would eventually "get bored" and move on in favor of better-quality games, which would be "a dangerous situation" for them.
+In an interview with TOUCH Magazine, then-Nintendo president Hiroshi Yamauchi pointed out that sales of the Famicom were slowly dropping ever since its peak about two years earlier, and that if they continued supporting it, players would eventually "get bored" and move on in favor of better-quality games, which would be "a dangerous situation" for them.
 Super Mario World was the first Mario series game developed for the then-upcoming Super Nintendo Entertainment System (SNES).
 As such, the team anticipated some difficulty in working with new and more advanced hardware.
 According to Tezuka, the software tools were not yet fully developed, and the team had to "go along with starting something new".
 Miyamoto acknowledged the team no longer had restrictions on certain mechanics such as scrolling and the number of colours they could implement.
 As a hardware experiment, the team ported Super Mario Bros.
 3 to the SNES.
 However, it felt like the same game to them, despite the improved colours and sprites.
 After that, Miyamoto realised the team's goal would be to use the new hardware to create something "totally new".
 Seeing the potential of the new capabilities present on the SNES, development of a fourth Super Mario installment began in October 1988, shortly after the release of Super Mario Bros.
 3. About a month later, the team began to implement and test ideas that were impossible for the third installment due to hardware limitations.